 Meet Svetlana Lokhova: Finance Prodigy & Reputation Attack Victim

-With a history degree in hand, Svetlana Lokhova – a Cambridge University grad – eschewed ruins for rubles when she took a job with big money brokerage firm Sberbank CIB.
+With a history degree in hand, Svetlana Lokhova – a Cambridge University grad – eschewed ruins for rubles and took a job with a big-money brokerage firm, Sberbank CIB.

 Moving On Up The Corporate Ladder

-Go-getter Lokhova quickly climbed the Sberbank rungs; within a few years, she was banking the big bucks.
+Go-getter Lokhova quickly climbed the Sberbank rungs; in short order, she was, as they say, “making bank.”
 But Lokhova’s meteoric rise was not without turbulence.
 According to reports, she locked horns with colleagues over insider trading allegations, and eventually opted to alert authorities about the indiscretions.

 In the whistleblowing wake, things at the office became untenable for the academic-turned-banker.
 According to Lokhova, colleagues attacked her reputation, mercilessly.
-Hecklers taunted: “Mad Svetlana”, “Miss Dodgy Septum” and “Crazy Miss Cokehead”.
-The Sberbank bullies even went so far as to label Lokhova a “chemically dependent…b*tch” and “major car crash”.
+Hecklers taunted: “Mad Svetlana” and “Miss Dodgy Septum” and “Crazy Miss Cokehead.”
+The Sberbank bullies even went so far as to label Lokhova a “chemically dependent…b*tch” and “major car crash.”